benjaminheng/knowledge-base/content/leadership.md

 One of the responsibilities as a tech lead is to insulate the rest of the team from unnecessary meetings and discussions.
 I believe that engineering teams should be involved in product exploration.
 It makes for a better product.
-However involving the wider engineering team too early only serves to distract them from their work.
+However involving the wider engineering team too early only distracts them from their work.
 The tech lead should participate in early exploratory discussions with product.
-The tech lead should summarize these early discussions and present them to the team for asynchronous discussion (over Slack, email, etc.).
+The tech lead should then summarize these early discussions and present them to the team for asynchronous discussion (over Slack, email, etc.).
 This way the team can contribute to early-stage product exploration without having to sit in hour-long meetings.